 MOZAMBIQUE – Heineken, a global leading beer maker, has commissioned its first brewery in Mozambique after an investing to the tune of US$100 million in developing the new modern plant.

-Located in the district of Maputo, the new brewery will have a production capacity of 800 000 million hectolitres.
+Located in the district of Maputo, the new brewery will have a production capacity of 800 000 hectolitres (80 million litres) per year.

-The plant will produce four international brands – Heineken, Amstel, Sagres and Strongbow – as well as Txilar, new beer specially made by Mozambicans for Mozambican consumers using locally sourced raw materials.
+The plant will produce four international brands – Heineken, Amstel, Sagres and Strongbow – as well as Txilar, new beer specially made by Mozambicans for Mozambican consumers using locally sourced maize.

 Speaking during the inauguration ceremony, Jean-François van Boxmeer, chief executive officer at Heineken, highlighted that the investment will play a key role in contributing to and strengthening country’s economy.